-We encourage and welcome your feedback on the vision, priorities, and actions set out in this draft Perth and Kinross Local Heat and Energy Efficiency Strategy (LHEES).
+We encourage and welcome your feedback on the vision, priorities, and actions which will shape the first Perth and Kinross Local Heat and Energy Efficiency Strategy (LHEES).

 This consultation document poses a number of questions we would like you to consider.